Assault by Auto in New Jersey

-Second Degree: When a person operates an automobile or vessel while intoxicated and:
+Second Degree: When a person operates an automobile or vessel while intoxicated and is:

-- Driving through a school crossing designated by a municipality; or
+- Driving through a school crossing designated by a municipality

 - Driving through a school crossing that has not been designated by a municipality but knowing that juveniles are present.
-It is not a defense that the person charged was unaware that he/she was in a school zone or that he/she knew that juveniles were present.
+It is not a defense that the person charged was unaware that they were in a school zone or that they did not know that juveniles were present.

 - When serious bodily injury results due to the reckless operation of an automobile or vessel.